-h) Modern Language:
+H) Modern Language:

-This initiative support activities that encourage the use of the target language.
-For example: a shopping simulation with a bakery, a shop, a restaurant, etc. A cross-curricular project involving the Art, Home Economics, Maths, Geography, History and Modern Language departments among others to be involved in preparing for the simulation of a morning in a European high street/village.
+This initiative supports activities that encourage the use of the target language.
+For example: a shopping simulation with a bakery, a shop, a restaurant, etc. A crosscurricular project involving the Art, Home Economics, Maths, Geography, History and Modern Language departments among others to be involved in preparing for the simulation of a morning in a European high street/village.

-i) Linguascope:
+I) Linguascope